angulardart/site-angulardart/src/angular/glossary.md

   In data binding, you declare the relationship between an HTML widget and data source and let the framework handle the details.
-  Data binding is an alternative to manually pushing application data values into HTML, attaching event listeners, pulling changed values from the screen, and updating application data values.
+  Data binding is an alternative to manually pushing app data values into HTML, attaching event listeners, pulling changed values from the screen, and updating app data values.

   Angular has a rich data-binding framework with a variety of data-binding operations and supporting declaration syntax.